 - Add almond milk , banana, blueberries, protein powder and cinnamon to a blender.

-If desired, add in maca powder and vitamin C powder.
+- If desired, add in maca powder and chia seeds.

 Variations for this Blueberry Banana Smoothie